-This “human cattle” way of life and mentality was absolutely foreign and unknown to the Mongols.
-Genghis Khan discovered it as a young man.
+This “human cattle” way of life and mentality was foreign and unknown to the Mongols.
+Genghis Khan discovered it as a young man in a Chinese prison.

 When Genghis became a man he assumed his responsibilities for the People his father had led.
 He also forged alliances with childhood friends from former enemies who were actually much, much stronger than the small, rag-tag band of clans Genghis led.
 During a battle in alliance with his best friend, that “friend” turned on him.
 This had disastrous results for his people.
 Many of Genghis Khan’s fellow tribesmen got slaughtered.
 He got sold into slavery and hauled off to a prison on the outskirts of China, which was already expanding westward into the homelands of various “people who live in felt tents.”

 The tale cannot be told without speaking of the incredible Courage of the Women who give birth to and inspire Men of incredible Courage.
-Genghis Khan’s Wife was Such An Unstoppable One, and Unstoppable She Was.
+Genghis Khan’s Wife was Unstoppable.
 She was a Sacred Gift to Genghis Khan from the Very Heart of the Sacredness of Ancestry, of the Land, and of the Mountain.
 When Her Man got hauled off to imperial Chinese hinterlands unknown, She went, with two children in tow, and all alone, and freed Her Man.

 Temujin’s Chinese prison cell became his School in the Psychology of Imperial Culture.
 Prison life revealed the dynamics at play in the lives of those who live in chains of command.
 These kind of people were new to Genghis.
 He studied them.
 He learned from them.
 He learned, as he had learned during his own childhood, not only of their weaknesses, but of their methods, their particularities, their mentality, their organizational methods, and their strengths.
 He learned that this imperial way of “life” was spreading from the West and from the East and the South toward his Northern Homelands.

 He saw what other “people of felt tents” had become after conquest by the Chinese had degraded them into the latest crop of “imperial grunts.”
-He studied that transformation closely and contemplated what could easily become of the rest of the Peoples of the Northern Steppes if they did not face and respond to the challenge.
+He studied that transformation closely.
+He contemplated what would become of the rest of the Peoples of the Northern Steppes if they did not face and respond to the challenge.

 In the maelstrom of imperial Chinese prison culture, where people from all over the Eurasian continents were getting caged, he began to notice that there were very distinct mentalities and even physiognomies between pastoral and hunting peoples such as him, and the grass-eating (rice, barley, wheat, oats) peoples with whom he rubbed shoulders, such as his prison guards, and even recent pastoral nomads who had recently been subjected to empire’s ways and diet.

 Genghis had completed a very vast and tactical study in the Cross-Cultural Human Experience.
-He had studied the machinery of Imperial anti-cultures; of imposition, obligation, resignation and mechanization.
+He had studied the machinery of Imperial anti-cultures; of imposition, obligation, submission, resignation and mechanization.
 He and His People lived from inspiration, excellence, collaboration, and emergent unfolding.

-As someone who had grown up as a fugitive living far away from people, Genghis Khan had a lifetime of observing Animals in Nature, as have all Mongols, who are not only pastoral but who also hunt.
-Mongols have a distinct term for grass-eating prey species, as well as distinct hunting strategies which they apply to herd animals to take advantage of herd psychology.
+As someone who had grown up as a fugitive living far away from people, Genghis Khan had a lifetime of observing Animals in Nature, as have all Mongols, who are not only pastoral but also hunt.
+Mongols have a distinct term for grass-eating prey species.
+There are specific hunting strategies which they apply to herd animals to take advantage of herd psychology.